Lithium-ion batteries

 "nicad") and don't suffer from a problem known as the "memory

-effect" (where nicad batteries become difficult to charge fully
+effect" (where nicad batteries appear to become harder to charge

 unless they're discharged fully first).
 Since lithium-ion batteries